SirKells09/clientStars/README.md

 <br />
 Install Nodemon `npm install nodemon`
 <br />
-Run `nodemon` in terman to startup server
+Run `nodemon` in termal to startup server

 ## This Application Was Built With
 Angular - The web framework used